All Articles

 Gatsby is a modern CMS that is well suited for publishing Blog posts.
 However managing a Gatsby Blog is similar to managing a web application and can be difficult for those not familiar with Software Development.

-Readers of Blog posts can sometime lose the overall picture when reading long articles.
-A table of contents describes the main components of an article.
-In this blog post I will describe my experience of adding table of contents to my Gatsby Blog.
+Readers of Blog posts can sometimes lose the overall picture when reading long articles.
+A table of contents describes the main components of an article and gives an overall picture.
+In this blog post I will describe my experience of adding table of contents to a Gatsby Blog.

 Table of contents script

 Gatsby provides a plugin called Remark Table of Contents, which allows adding a table of contents to markdown files.
-To use the plugin, I would have to add table of contents markdown to 150+ files.
-This would take a long time.
+To use the plugin, We would have to add table of contents markdown to all post files.
+This would take a long time on large blogs.
 Also if I wanted to update the table of contents layout or position, then I would have to edit all markdown files.

 The script takes as input article text in HTML format and produces an unordered nested HTML list, which is the table of contents.
 The script also returns updated article text, which includes heading ids.